✨Who Am I Now? Rebuilding Identity After Retirement

 Here are a few ways to gently reshape your identity with curiosity and kindness:

-• Try something completely new, without any pressure to succeed
+• Try something completely new, such as pottery, Argentine tango, sketching, French.
+Without any pressure to succeed

 • Volunteer where your past skills meet your present values